DemocracyApps/Community-Budget-Explorer/README.md

     bower install
     ./artisan migrate --seed

 The server will be at 192.168.33.27, but that can of course be changed in the Vagrantfile.
+You can also find the configuration there for a Digital Ocean provider.

-You will probably need to put in your Github credentials while running 'composer update' since you'll exceed their anonymous rate limits.
+You will probably need to enter your Github credentials while running 'composer update' since you'll exceed their anonymous rate limits.